westonMS/ecen520_student/spi_cntrl/SPI_cntrl.md

 * An enumerated type for your state values
 -->

-### SPI Testbench
+## SPI Testbench

 Once you have created your SPI controller, create a testbench to simulate transactions with your controller.
 I have provided a [simulation model](./spi_subunit.sv) for you that simulates a SPI subnode.
 Instance your SPI controller and the provided simulation model and connect the two together.
 Design your testbench to do the following:
+  * Make the top-level testbench parameterizable with the two top-level parameters.
-  * Generate a free oscillating clock
+  * Generate a free oscillating clock and run the clock for several cycles before setting any inputs to your receiver.
-  * Provide initial values for the inputs to your receiver
+  * Provide initial values for the inputs to your receiver (without starting a transaction)
-    * First let a few clocks go by (5+) so that it operates with invalid inputs for a few cycles
-    * Set all inputs to a default value that does not start the receiver
-  * Issue a reset by waiting a few clock cycles, issueing the reset for a few clock cycles, and then deasserting the reset
+  * Issue a reset by waiting a few clock cycles, issuing the reset for a few clock cycles, and then deasserting the reset
   * Send at least 10 bytes over SPI as single byte transfers.
+You should create a task to perform this transer.
     * Transmit a random 8-bit value for each transaction and print the value you are transmitting
     * Print the value of the data received from the transaction from the subnode
     * Check to make sure the character you sent is the character you received.
 Print a message that you correctly received the character you sent or print that an error occurred.